Wednesday Dec 25, 2024

 Introduction

-Though the temple is thought to be much older, the oldest portions of the present building are believed to have been constructed not earlier than the 1764 AD by the Marathas, with additions in 1816 by Mirza Raja Kidar Nath, the Peshkar of Akbar II
+• Historical Construction: While the temple’s origins are ancient, the oldest parts of the current structure were constructed in 1764 AD by the Marathas, with subsequent additions made in 1816 by Mirza Raja Kidar Nath, the Peshkar of Akbar II.

 Century/Period